hanfeidyx/HanFei/index.md

 # HAN FEI
 ## Education
-- List
-ME degree in Faculty of Engineering from Iwate University, Japan in 2016.
+- ME degree in Faculty of Engineering from Iwate University, Japan in 2016.
-- Bulleted
-BE degree in College of Information Engineering from Northwest A&F University, China in 2011.
+- BE degree in College of Information Engineering from Northwest A&F University, China in 2011.
 ## Master Candidate
-Konno Laboratory,Design&Media Technology, Graduate School of Engineering,Iwate University
+- Konno Laboratory,Design&Media Technology, Graduate School of Engineering,Iwate University
-Email: hanfeidyx@lk.cis.iwate-u.ac.jp    hanfeidyx@163.com
+- Email: hanfeidyx@lk.cis.iwate-u.ac.jp    hanfeidyx@163.com